Sexual Harassment Policy

 How does this relate to dancing?

-• If someone says they don’t want to dance, and you insist, touching them and pulling them, it is harassment.
+• If someone says they don’t want to dance, and you insist, touching them and pulling them, it's sexual harassment.

-• Avoid ‘boob swipes’, touching a partner’s bottom, groin, upper legs - you know the deal.
+• Don't touch your partner's bottom, groin, upper legs, breasts, genitals - you know the deal.
 If you accidentally do so, apologise immediately.
-If you do this repeatedly, you will be warned, or told to leave the event.
+If you do this more than once, you will be warned, or told to leave the event.

 Sexual harassment is not consensual interaction, flirtation, or friendship.